-- systematic training and development of data analytics skills and capability in solving business problems in accounting and finance; and
+- Systematic training and development of data analytics skills and capability in solving business problems in accounting and finance.

 - A Bachelor’s degree from a recognized university.

 - Preference will be given to applicants with a business degree who are equipped with some fundamental training in computing or graduates with a background in computing, science or engineering.

 If you are not a native speaker of English, and your Bachelor's degree is awarded by institutions where the medium of instruction is not English, you are expected to fulfil the following minimum English language requirement for admission purpose: